 Strengthening Primary Care

-A primary care task force created by Gov. Dennis Daugaard in 2012 aimed to expand the state's educational capacity to train more primary health care providers for rural areas of South Dakota.
+A primary care task force created by former Gov. Dennis Daugaard aimed to expand the state's educational capacity to train more primary health care providers for rural areas of South Dakota.
 The group was comprised of medical and health professionals, as well as policymakers.
-SDSMA Past-President Robert L. Allison, MD, represented the SDSMA on the task force.
+SDSMA Past President Robert L. Allison, MD, represented the SDSMA on the task force.

 Task force recommendations focused on medical school class size, components of rural training for medical students, residency programs in the state, and physician assistant and nurse practitioner program capacity.
 Dr. Allison continues to serve on the task force's Oversight Committee to ensure accessibility to primary care for all South Dakotans -- particularly in rural areas of the state.